mu-ni/memo/bq/14principles.md

   code review for every function & recommand some useful plugins for him, lombok Now his code looks better

-- Sometimes when teammates are not "qualified"/Tell me about a time when you had to deal with a poor performer on your team.
+- Sometimes when teammates are not "qualified"
+- Tell me about a time when you had to deal with a poor performer on your team.
-  I don't think anyone is not qualified, just because this task is not suitable for him I think it is necessary to make someone familiar with code/workflow firstly, not just coding without understanding the background.
+  I don't think anyone is not qualified, just because this task is not suitable for him Try to understand his interests and the fields he is good at not just coding without any preparation
-  Everyone has his own strengths and weak points
+  Everyone has his own strengths and weak points, put him in the suitable place

-- Give me an example of a time when you motivated others.
+- Give me an example of a time when you motivated others. fresh-graduate colleague in our team, I am his mentor he is not confident with himself
-  He doesn't want to try any complex tasks, just does easy task I guide him to have a try and give him enough confidence, share knowledge with him
+  He doesn't want to try any complex tasks, just does easy task I guide him to have a try, share knowledge with him

 7. Insist on the Highest Standards（坚持最高标准，交付高质量产品）
 Leaders have relentlessly high standards — many people may think these standards are unreasonably high.
 Leaders are continually raising the bar and drive their teams to deliver high quality products, services, and processes.
 Leaders ensure that defects do not get sent down the line and that problems are fixed so they stay fixed.
-- Tell me about a time when you could have stopped working but persisted. improve performance
+- Tell me about a time when you could have stopped working but persisted.
+  After the system works, improve performance
-  1. Access zk node -> keep in memory, init form zk, reduce zk access
+  1. Access zk node -> keep in memory, init form zk, reduce zk access, reduce the stress of zk
-  2. Two options, sync call&Async call, completableFuture
+  2. Two options, sync call&Async call, completableFuture, jdk8

-- Tell me about a time when you couldn’t meet your own expectations on a project. no, maybe limited time, demo version, not fully tested But release version, have to meet my expectations, keep high standard, deliver stable product
+- Tell me about a time when you couldn’t meet your own expectations on a project. time or quality? keep high standard, deliver not only workable, but stable product

-- Tell me about a time when a team member didn’t meet your expectations on a project. no, keep in touch, follow his process can't not finished is acceptable, re-calculate the workflow can't stand anyone told me he cannot finish at the last minute for quality - more suitable tasks
+- Tell me about a time when a team member didn’t meet your expectations on a project. progress or his quality? no, keep in touch, follow his progress can't not finished is acceptable, re-calculate the workflow can't stand anyone told me he cannot finish at the last minute for quality - more suitable tasks